NotJustIntegration/apic-web-socket/README.md

 ## Approach 1: WebSocket Upgrade Policy

-In this approach, API Connect uses a WebSocket Upgrade policy to handle WebSocket connections.In this case, the gateway will act as a passthrough web socket gateway
+In this approach, API Connect uses a WebSocket Upgrade policy to handle WebSocket connections.

 #### 1. On the server, create a new directory and Install the dependencies for the Node.js WebSocket server: